nanobox-io/nanobox-docs/source/boxfile/build.html.md

 The following option allow you to control how dependencies are loaded/preserved during the build process.

 ### Library Directories
-The `lib_dirs` config tells Pagoda Box where your dependency manager stores its dependencies.
+The `lib_dirs` config tells Nanobox where your dependency manager stores its dependencies.
 After the dependencies have been downloaded, the library directories are packaged into a “library archive”, which is used on subsequent deploys.

 #### lib_dirs
 ```yaml